SmitdCatchy/warcry-companion/README.md

 ## Versions

-### 2.2.0 - 2022.09.03
+### 2.2.1 - 2022.09.03

+Feature: added a guide for the app.

 <details>
-  <summary>Features</summary>

-- you can update all fighters in all the warbands with all the fighter types in the Fighter Store.
+  <summary>Fixes</summary>

+- removed unnecessary loading spinners.
+- fixed single fighter group top spacing in the Battle phase

 </details>

+### 2.2.0 - 2022.09.03

+Feature: you can update all fighters in all the warbands with all the fighter types in the Fighter Store.

 <details>
   <summary>Fixes</summary>